HITECHCRIME/HC_SG127_Ghosts/README.md

-this is the season, for bliss apparition never a treason to reflect at the deeds smoke at the fact of great intition to grow your soul in the garden of blight
+this is the season, for bliss apparition never a treason to reflect at the deeds smoke at the fact of great intuition to grow your blight soul in the garden of seeds